insure logo

 Most expensive ZIP codes

-The ZIP code 3102 in New Hampshire has the highest average cost for bundling home and auto insurance, at $2,309.
-See the top 10 most expensive ZIP codes below.
+The most expensive ZIP code in New Hampshire for home and auto insurance bundling is 3102 at an average rate of $2,309.
+See the 10 most expensive ZIP codes below.

 ZIP codeAverage auto and home after discountAverage difference